kleene-project/docs/run/network/host.md

 ---
-title: Use host networking
+title: Host networking
-description: All about exposing containers on the Kleened host's network
+description: Using the host network driver
 keywords: network, host, standalone
 ---

-If you use the `host` network driver for a container, that container inherits its interface configuration from the host.
+When the `host` network driver is used, the container inherits its interface configuration from the host.
 This means that all interfaces and assigned IP-addresses of the host are available to the container.